Hecter94/EndlessSky-PluginArchive/Working/-Omnis/README.md

-# Adde Omnis
+# Omnis
-> The most extensive all-content plugin to date.
-It includes many opportunities to test balance or ship builds against AI driven ships or fleets, all vanilla content and the content of many plugins available to use to put together different ship builds.
-Many more tools are included into Omnis too!
+This project persists as the most extensive all-content plugin to date!
+From installation, there will be a wormhole within Rutilicus leading the player to the Omnis galaxy.
+Additional features:
+- Near unlimited credits are given to the player
+- Ability to change the players' swizzle to any of the supported 29 ship overlays
+- Mapping job for all vanilla systems and wormholes
+- Arena to challenge any ship in the game
+- Invulnerable developer ship and outfits capable of exploring the map of the game with ease